Fastestkyo/ED3D/journal.md

 ### Days 31–37: March 13–20, 2025 (23 hours)
 - **XY Axis & Toolhead Development:**
   - Completed XY axis assembly.
   - Initiated design and construction of the toolhead.
+Using 2 4010 axial fans and 1 4010 blower for cooling and v6 e3d hotend clone.
+Im also going to be using a bl sensor.

 ### Days 38–40: March 20–23, 2025 (26.5 hours)
 - **Toolhead Completion:**